What is HIV?

-At the end of 2013, 11.7 million people in low- and middle-income countries were receiving HIV antiretroviral therapy.
-Until 2003, the high cost of the medicines, weak or inadequate health care infrastructure, and lack of financing prevented wide use of combination antiretroviral treatment in low- and middle-income countries.
+At the end of 2013, 11.7 million people in low- and middle-income countries were receiving HIV antiretroviral therapy (ART).
+Until 2003, the high cost of the medicines, weak or inadequate health care infrastructure, and lack of financing prevented wide use of combination ART in low- and middle-income countries.
 But in recent years, increased political and financial commitment has allowed dramatic expansion of access to treatment.

 Is there a cure for HIV?

 No, there is no cure for HIV.
-But with good and continued adherence to antiretroviral treatment, the progression of HIV in the body can be slowed to a near halt.
+But with good and continued adherence to ART, the progression of HIV in the body can be slowed to a near halt.
 Increasingly, people living with HIV can remain well and productive for extended periods of time, even in low-income countries.

 What other kinds of care do people living with HIV need?

-In addition to antiretroviral treatment, people with HIV often need counselling and psychosocial support.
+In addition to ART, people with HIV often need counselling and psychosocial support.
 Access to good nutrition, safe water and basic hygiene can also help an HIV-infected person maintain a high quality of life.